cstanca1/hdp-hive-spatial/README.md

 limit 1;
 `

-// number of points in a polygon
+Number of points in a polygon
 `
 select shape, st_numpoints(st_geomfromtext(shape)) as NumPoints from demo_shape_polygon